Reev132/math-matching-game/README.md

 - Initialized card assignment values used to define and identify matching card pairs on the grid.

 - Coded the core matching logic that hides both selected cards when they do not match.

+Please view 'FinalProject.mov' and read 'User Manual.pdf' to familiarize yourself with how to run this game.